terencezl/terencezl.github.io/projects.md

 permalink: /projects/
 ---

-This is the page for prjects.
+This is the page for projects.